 I'm a bit addicted to TV detective shows - especially good old fashioned British ones.
 I think it started in my early teens, when I would watch The Inspector Wexford Mysteries and Inspector Morse with my mum.
 I love the skill of the storytelling, the trail of breadcrumbs the writers lay towards the big reveal - and seeing if I can get there first.
 Now a detective show is my favourite thing to curl up in front of on a night in - Lewis, Silent Witness, Vera, Unforgotten, Line of Duty.
 TV drama is so good these days!
 I'm not a fan of reality TV, though I make exceptions for Strictly and The Great British Bake Off.

-I tend to focus on a daily word count rather than a length of time - I aim between 2000 and 3000 words a day, for at least five days of the week.
+I tend to focus on a daily word count rather than a length of time - I aim to write between 2000 and 3000 words a day, for at least five days of the week.
 That way I can get a first draft completed in four or five months, ready to be edited and rewritten.

 Not really.
 I keep a very tidy desk, and I'm easily distracted, so it helps to have all my other errands and paperwork etc done before I settle down.
 I have my workbook of notes and research scribbles open beside me, even if I don't look at it for hours, and I like to have music on - it helps me not to listen to noises from outside etc. But it has to be music of a certain slowish tempo, and it has to be music I know well enough to hear without having to listen to, if that makes sense!
 Other than that, all I need is tea.

 This is always so hard to answer!
-I've come to believe that an author is just a person who happens to have stories pop into their heads, apparently from nowhere...at least that's how it seems to work for me.
+I've come to believe that an author is just a person who happens to have stories pop into their heads, apparently from nowhere...
+At least, that's how it seems to work for me.
 That said, there are certainly things that help to inspire my novels.
 I love history, especially hidden histories, things that have been half-forgotten, and the history of small, everyday lives that weren't recorded for posterity.
 In a similar vein, I have always loved old buildings - ruined, dilapidated or still inhabited, they have a unique, almost magical atmosphere.
-I love landscapes, the English countryside, and the change of seasons - all of my stories are linked to a particular season; and I love folklore and the possibility of magic.
+I love landscapes, the English countryside, and the change of seasons - all of my stories are linked to a particular season; and I love folklore and the idea of magic.
 And, of course, I love to write mysteries to which nobody can guess the ending...

 These cookies contain no personal information and the data that they do contain are not shared with anyone, or used outside of this site.